Migration within the Global South, Social Inequality

-My current research centers on South-South mobility and migrant transnationalism.
-With its focus on mobility within the Global South, this project challenges the emphasis on South-North migration prevailing in academic and policy-related research.
-Regionally, I focus on the transnational connections between Africa, the Gulf States and China.
+With its focus on mobility within the Global South, my research challenges the emphasis on South-North migration prevailing in research and theory making.
+Regionally, I focus on the transnational connections between Africa, the Gulf States, and China.
 Thematically, I am interested in the particularities and incentives of these new migration routes; the ways in which migrants respond to and shape changing economic and regulatory environments; and how their experiences feed back into practices and discourses back home.
 I started this research in 2007 with a collaborative project on local perspectives on transnational migration from Cameroon together with colleagues and students of the University of Yaoundé 1.
 Subsequently, I conducted fieldwork on entrepreneurial migration from Cameroon to Gabon, South Africa, and the United Arab Emirates.
-In the past years, I have extended my purview to China and am currently studying migrant perspectives on Chinese immigration law and policy, with a focus on African migrants in Guangzhou.
+Furthermore, I have extended my purview to China to study migrant responses to China's changing immigration law and policy, with a focus on African migrants in Guangzhou.
 In recent years, I have shifted my focus back to Cameroon and have been studying the effects of return migration as well as local discourses on high-risk migration and trafficking in persons.

 Migrant perspectives on Chinese immigration

-Our project “Chinese Immigration Law and Policy” investigates the social dynamics and outcomes of the implementation of the new exit-entry law of 2012 by focusing on the actions of state and non-state actors, including legislators, administrators and (im)migrants.
-It focuses on two sites: Beijing where the national legislator is located, and Guangzhou as a centre of commerce and foreign, in particular African (im)migration.
-As an Africanist and social anthropologist, I engage with the following questions: How does the new exit-entry law impact on African migrants, including traders, business people, and students?
+Our project 'Chinese Immigration Law and Policy' investigates the social dynamics and outcomes of the implementation of the new exit-entry law of 2012 by studying the actions of state and non-state actors, including legislators, administrators, and (im)migrants.
+It focuses on two sites: Beijing where the national legislator is located, and Guangzhou as a centre of commerce and foreign - in particular African - (im)migration.
+On my part, I engage with the following questions: How does the new exit-entry law impact on African migrants, including traders, business people, and students?
 How do they view and respond to the law's implementation which varies in different locations?
-How do African migrants relate their experiences in China with migration and citizenship discourses in other destinations and/or in their home countries?
+How do African migrants relate their experiences in China to discourses on migration and citizenship in other destinations and/or in their home countries?

 - Lai Pik Chan: Migration in the time of change: Foreign English language teachers in Shenzhen (completed January 2021)